I also wondered what Gideon’s ephod represented when I began this lesson. I’ll share what I found.

 Who’s in Charge?

-But Gideon knew that this was not the time for a king.
+However, Gideon knew that it was not the time for a king.
 God was the ruler – he was the channel.

 Gideon Followed God Till the End